matt4biz/go-class-exer-7.11/README.md

 [![Run on Repl.it](https://repl.it/badge/github/matt4biz/go-class-exer-7.11)](https://repl.it/github/matt4biz/go-class-exer-7.11)

 # Go class: Exercise 7.11 from GoPL
+These programs make up the answer to exercise 7.11 in [The Go Programming Language](http://www.gopl.io).

-This exercise as two parts:
+This exercise has two parts:

 - the actual exercise, building out the simple web database
 - the exercise implied by "warning: this change introduces concurrent variable updates"